• Menu

 Our complaint

 In February, together with European Digital Rights (EDRi), Gesellschaft für Freiheitsrechte (GFF) and Global Witness, we filed a complaint with the European Commission based on the Digital Services Act.
 That law states that sensitive data, such as sexual orientation, political views or ethnicity, should not influence the ads you see on a platform.
-Our investigation showed that LinkedIn did allow the targeting of ads based on such data.
+Our investigation showed that LinkedIn did allow targeting ads based on such data.
 In fact, advertisers could target ads to LinkedIn group names.
 Such group names sometimes contain sensitive data, such as groups of political parties, religions or LGBTQIA+ groups.

 Our position is clear: this method of targeted advertising is prohibited.
 Fortunately, the European Commission took the complaint seriously, and sent LinkedIn a request for information just a month later.